mozman/ezdxf/docs/source/query.rst

 .. class:: EntityQuery

-    The :class:`EntityQuery` class is a result container, which is filled with dxf entities matching the query string.
+    The :class:`EntityQuery` class is a result container, which is filled with DXF entities matching the query string.
 It is possible to add entities to the container (extend), remove entities from the container and to filter the container.
 Supports the standard `Python Sequence`_ methods and protocols.
+    Does not remove automatically destroyed entities (entities deleted by calling method :meth:`destroy`), the method :meth:`purge` has to be called explict to remove the destroyed entities.

     .. autoattribute:: first